Backup and restore in Azure Database for PostgreSQL - Flexible Server

 How are backups performed in a HA-enabled servers?

-Data volumes in Flexible Server are backed up through managed disk incremental snapshots from the primary server.
+Data volumes in Azure Database for PostgreSQL flexible server are backed up through managed disk incremental snapshots from the primary server.
 The WAL backup is performed from either the primary server or the standby server.

 How can I validate that backups are performed on my server?